Traveler's Playground: Changi Airport

 Kinetic Sculpture

-Terminal one, where were would be departing from, was home to the Kinetic Sculpture, one of the many art installations that Changi has on display.
+Terminal one, where were would be departing from, was home to Kinetic Rain, one of the many art installations that Changi has on display.
 This one was a collection of copper-colored raindrops that danced and moved and formed all sort of different shapes.
 It was fun to watch it for a little while before we continued on to pass through immigration.

 The Social Tree

-Right after we cleared immigration, we came upon The Social Tree, a series of wraparound television screens powered by eight touchscreen terminals.
 From these terminals you can upload or take pictures and post them to the tree's 360-degree screens (as well as all the usual social media sites) for all to see.
 The airport says that it'll be keeping any media shared by travelers via the Social Tree "for decades."

 Free Internet